Ladder99/ladder99/docs/source/developing-adapters.rst

 Make changes to the setup as needed.

-Then generate the ``setups/my-setup/volumes/agent/devices.xml`` and ``setups/my-setup/docker/*.yaml`` files (former partially implemented, latter not implemented yet - hand-edit) -
+Then generate the devices.xml and docker files (former partially implemented, latter not implemented yet - hand-edit) - e.g.

    .. code:: console

-      shell/setup/compile my-setup
+      shell/setup/compile ccs-pa

 Testing a setup
 =========================================

+You can test a setup by copying the relevant data into Docker volumes, then running different parts of the setup with Docker-compose.

-Copy the relevant data files into named volumes for Docker -
+Copy the data files into named volumes (use your setup name in place of "ccs-pa" ) -

    .. code:: console

-      shell/adapter/copy my-setup
+      shell/adapter/copy ccs-pa
-      shell/agent/copy my-setup
+      shell/agent/copy ccs-pa

-Then start all the services with (where ``my-setup`` is the name of the setups folder, others correspond to docker-compose yamls in ``setups/my-setup/docker``) -
+Then start all the services with (where base, sims, db, app correspond to docker-compose yamls in ``setups/ccs-pa/docker``) -

    .. code:: console

-      shell/setups/start my-setup base sims db app
+      shell/setups/start ccs-pa base sims db app

 You can stop services with

    .. code:: console

-      shell/setups/stop my-setup sims
+      shell/setups/stop ccs-pa sims